 Mentor: Alastair Iain Johnston, Harvard University

 Liff is a Ph.D. candidate in the Department of Politics at Princeton University, where his primary fields of academic inquiry are International Relations Theory and Security Studies.
+In 2014-15, he will be a post-doctoral fellow in the Princeton-Harvard China and the World Program.
+In August 2015, he will take up a post as Assistant Professor of East Asian International Relations in Indiana University's School of Global and International Studies (SGIS).
 His recent publications include peer-reviewed articles in Journal of Strategic Studies and The China Quarterly; articles in Foreign Policy, The Diplomat, PacNet, and Asia-Pacific Bulletin; and several book chapters in edited volumes.
 Liff’s previous affiliations include visiting academic posts at Peking University and the University of Tokyo; as well as professional affiliations at the RAND Corporation and Japan Center for International Exchange (JCIE).
 He is professionally proficient in Mandarin Chinese and Japanese.
 Liff received his B.A. from Stanford University (with Distinction, With Honors, and Phi Beta Kappa) and his M.A. in Politics from Princeton University.Liff’s dissertation seeks to develop a general theory of great power emergence by explaining variation in the military trajectories of rising powers in the modern era, past and present.
 By analyzing data gathered on seven cases of rising powers, including during eighteen months of field work in mainland China, Taiwan, Japan, and the United States, Liff argues against the prevailing materialist conventional wisdom that rising powers’ major strategic choices are in all cases shaped primarily by shrewd calculations of the state’s economic and security interests.
 Rather, he shows that in many cases of historical and theoretical significance, non-material variables—above all, national identity and prevailing contemporaneous global norms of appropriate ‘great power’ behavior—have powerful and independent effects on rising powers’ decisions about military policy

 “Science, Technology and Diplomacy: American, British, and French Efforts to Extract German Science and Technology During and Following the Second World War”